A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Introduction

 To address these challenges, this paper introduces the High-Performance Multi-Objective Community Detection (\methodname) algorithm. \methodname~is a scalable evolutionary algorithm based on the Non-Dominated Sorting Genetic Algorithm II (NSGA-II) framework \cite{nsga2Deb2002}, specifically engineered for accuracy and efficiency in large complex networks.
-It employs a parallel computing architecture and custom genetic operators that incorporate topological information, inspired by \cite{shi2010}, to effectively explore the solution space.
+It employs a parallel computing architecture and custom genetic operators that incorporate topological information to explore the solution space effectively.
 Instead of yielding a single partition, \methodname~produces a diverse set of Pareto-optimal solutions, each representing a different trade-off between conflicting structural objectives, thereby offering a more holistic understanding of network community structures.
 Moreover, this solution set can be flexibly analyzed under multiple evaluation metrics or selected according to the specific needs of a given application.
 Our primary contributions are as follows:

-\begin{enumerate}[label=(\roman*)] \item We introduce novel crossover and mutation schemes that both refine community assignments and maintain population diversity, leading to higher‐quality partitions. \item By embedding Pareto‐front selection within the NSGA-II framework, we jointly optimize competing structural criteria, yielding a rich solution set adaptable to multiple analytical needs. \item We prove that, for the sparse graphs typically encountered in practice (\(|E|=O(|V|)\)) with fixed population size \(N_p\), the per-generation cost reduces to $O\bigl(N_p\,|V|\bigr)$, and our experiments confirm runtimes remain well below worst-case bounds. \item We design a fully multi‐threaded architecture that exploits modern multi‐core processors, drastically reducing runtime on large‐scale networks. \item We provide a Free/Libre and Open Source Software (FLOSS) implementation of HP-MOCD, enabling researchers and practitioners to apply, extend, and benchmark our approach. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item We introduce a novel topology-aware crossover and mutation schemes that both refine community assignments and preserve population diversity, resulting in more accurate and structurally consistent community partitions. \item We prove that, for the sparse graphs typically encountered in practice (\(|E|=O(|V|)\)) with fixed population size \(N_p\), the per-generation cost reduces to $O\bigl(N_p\,|V|\bigr)$.
+Our experiments confirm runtimes remain well below worst-case bounds. \item We design a fully multi‐threaded NSGA-II architecture that exploits modern multi‐core processors, drastically reducing runtime on large‐scale networks, . \item We provide a Free/Libre and Open-Source Software (FLOSS) implementation of \methodname, enabling researchers and practitioners to apply, extend, and benchmark our approach. \end{enumerate}